TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-09-04-how-apigen-survived-its-death.md

 ApiGen uses reflection to analyze classes, their methods, interfaces, traits, parent class of the class, their methods etc.

 **Pure PHP reflection can be barely used for advanced tasks like the last one**, so I'd have to rewrite whole package myself.
-That's not a way to go, if you want to have a calm life and normal sleep.
+That's not a way to go if you want to have a calm life and normal sleep.

 The question was, **where to find the right one?**